Antho1426/react-advent-calendar-2022-nina/README.md

     ```bash
     git add dist -f  # "-f" is required because Vite's default ".gitignore" ignores "/dist" folder; because we want it in our subtree, we need to override that
     git commit -m "Adding /dist folder"
-    git subtree push --prefix dist origin gh-pages  # this make "gh-pages" a subtree of our main branch; the "--prefix" option specifies the folder that we want for your "gh-pages"
+    git subtree push --prefix dist origin gh-pages  # this makes "gh-pages" a subtree of our main branch; the "--prefix" option specifies the folder that we want for your "gh-pages"
     ```

 6. Now take a look at your "gh-pages" branch in your repository on GitHub.
 This branch will basically contain just the root of the "/dist" folder.
 This is exactly what we want because when GitHub Pages serves this folder our "index.html" file will be found at the root.

 7. That's it! 🎉 In a few minutes, GitHub pages should refresh with the newest repository changes and we will be able to see our React web app project online.
 If we want to see exactly what is happening and being served in real time, we can go to the "Settings" tab of our repository on GitHub under the "Pages" section.
 Once this online build process is finished, we can click the link of our web app hosted on GitHub Pages and head over to our site.
-If we look at the URL, we can see that it is effectively deployed on "gitHub.io" under the form "https://\<my-github-profile-name>.github.io/\<my-hosted-repository-name>/", which in my case is "https://antho1426.github.io/react-advent-calendar-2022-nina/".
+If we look at the URL, we can see that it is effectively deployed on "gitHub.io" under the form "https://my-github-profile-name.github.io/my-hosted-repository-name/", which in my case is "https://antho1426.github.io/react-advent-calendar-2022-nina/".

 ## 5. Program update process

-In order to progressively adapt the original software of Thomas Weibenfalk to the Advent calendar I wanted to obtain, I had to update and test my code many times.
+In order to progressively adapt the original software of **Thomas Weibenfalk** to the Advent calendar I wanted to obtain, I had to update and test my code many times.
 Here are the steps I followed in order to iteratively build, test and launch the web app:

 1. First, make changes to the code 🛠️.

 2. Then build the code with `npm run build`.

 3. Check that everything is fine by launching an instance of the web app on a local development server with `npm run dev`.
-This command is used to run the dev script defined inside the "package.json" file at the root of the project.
+This command is used to run the "dev" script defined inside the "package.json" file at the root of the project.
 Alternatively, one could specify the port number on which the app has to run.
 This can be achieved as explained at "[Stack Overflow - How npm start runs a server on port 8000](https://stackoverflow.com/questions/24750253/how-npm-start-runs-a-server-on-port-8000)".
-The command would then be for instance `npm run dev -- --port 3001` to launch a local development server on port "3001".
+To launch a local development server for instance on port "3001", the command would then be `npm run dev -- --port 3001`.

 4. Once manual testing is done, exit `npm run dev` by hitting "Ctrl" + "C" in your terminal window and optionally check the last changes you brought to your GitHub repository with `git status`.